YXLiaw/Top-1000-Most-Streaming-Artists-on-Spotify-2020/README.md

 For extracting data from Spotify, the following fundamental instructions are required to get started:
 1. Go to Spotify Developer's website and create a new free account if not yet available: https://developer.spotify.com/dashboard/login
 2. Once account is created, select "Create an app" option with a random app name.
-3. After creating an app, record down the client ID and client secret key, which will be required for authenticating Spotipy object on Jupyter Notebook.
+3. After creating an app, record down the client ID and client secret, which will be required for authenticating Spotipy object on Jupyter Notebook.
+(Note that installation of Spotipy onto Python is required prior to data extraction)

 **Code and Resources Used**
 ---